-Laura Barros is a member of the Research Training Group 1723 “Globalization and Development” and is associated to the chair of Development Economics under the supervision of Professor Stephan Klasen.
+Laura Barros is a member of the Research Training Group 1723 “Globalization and Development”, associated to the Ibero-America Institute for Economic Research, and to the chair of International Economic Policy under the supervision of Prof. Dr. Krisztina Kis-Katos.
 She holds a Master degree in Economics from Heidelberg University and a Bachelor degree in Economics from the Federal University of Minas Gerais, Brazil.
 Her research interests comprise development economics, gender and applied microeconometrics.

 - BA in Economics, Federal University of Minas Gerais, Brazil